DeepFL/DeepFaultLocalization/README.md

 # DeepFL
 DeepFL is a deep-learning-based fault localization technique.
-It implements two multi-layer perceptron variants (MLP and MLP2), one bidirectional  recurrent neural networks variant (BiRNN) and two tailored MLP variants by [Tensorflow](https://www.tensorflow.org/).
+It implements two multi-layer perceptron variants (MLP and MLP2), one recurrent neural networks variant (BiRNN) and two tailored MLP variants by [Tensorflow](https://www.tensorflow.org/).
 The benchmark subject is from [Defects4j](https://github.com/rjust/defects4j), which is an open source repository, providing some buggy versions and corresponding fixed versions of different projects.
 Features of the dataset include different dimensions, e.g., spectrum-based, mutation-based, complexity-based (code metrics) and textual-similarity-based information.

 ## Requirements ##
 - Python 2/3 with Pandas and Numpy